, name

 Looking Ahead to Early May

-Early May brings even more activity, but with a slightly different feel:
+Early May picks up even more, just with a slightly different feel:

-The same approach still applies: keep plans simple, time things right, and spend more time in the park than in traffic.
+Same approach still works — keep plans simple, time things right, and spend more time in the park than in traffic.